Initializing your Repo client

-Android.mk file in the root of the project will
+Android.mk file in the root of the

 # All tests should include android.test.runner.
 LOCAL_JAVA_LIBRARIES := android.test.runner # Includes the jni code as a shared library LOCAL_JNI_SHARED_LIBRARIES := libCtsSample_jni # Include for InstrumentationCtsTestRunner LOCAL_STATIC_JAVA_LIBRARIES := ctstestrunner...
 LOCAL_SDK_VERSION := currentinclude $(BUILD_CTS_PACKAGE) #Tells make to look in subdirectories for more make files to include include $(call all-makefiles-under,$(LOCAL_PATH))

-Fix or remove tests
+Fixing or removing tests

 Submitting your changes

 Follow the Submitting Patches workflow to contribute changes to CTS.
-A reviewer will be assigned to your change, and your change should be reviewed shortly!
+A reviewer will be assigned to your change, and your change should be reviewed shortly.

 Release schedule and branch information